This was not the first cat food recall nor the last, but definitely was the most widespread and heartbreaking for so many pet owners.

 Well-known affected brands included IAMS, Eukanuba, and Science Diet.

-This Supply Chain accounts for why kitten and cat food recalls aren't necessarily brand-specific.
+This supply chain accounts for why a recall isn't necessarily brand-specific.
 The same tainted product can be present in everything from your low-end Special Kitty to higher-end Blue Buffalo.

 In early 2008, the FDA and USDA investigation into the recall led to indictment by the Federal Grand Jury of 2 Chinese Nationals (along with their business) and a U.S. Company and leaders for knowingly importing products contaminated with melamine.